Conformal dimension bounds, Pontryagin sphere boundaries, and algebraic fibering of right-angled Coxeter groups: Introduction

 Topological dimension provides a lower bound for conformal dimension.
 The topological dimension of the Pontryagin sphere is two, yet this space is a nowhere-planar fractal, so we are very interested in the following: \begin{question} Are there hyperbolic groups $\Gamma$ (perhaps not necessarily right-angled Coxeter) with Pontryagin sphere boundary whose conformal dimension equals 2?
 If not, are there examples with conformal dimension arbitrarily close to 2? \end{question}

-Douba, Lee, Marquis, and Ruffoni~\cite{DouLeeMar25} recently constructed an example of a hyperbolic right-angled Coxeter group $W_\Gamma$ with Pontryagin sphere boundary that has a convex cocompact isometric action on $\mathbb{H}^4$, so $\Confdim(\bdry W_\Gamma)\leq 3$.
+Douba, Lee, Marquis, and Ruffoni~\cite{DouLeeMar26} recently constructed an example of a hyperbolic right-angled Coxeter group $W_\Gamma$ with Pontryagin sphere boundary that has a convex cocompact isometric action on $\mathbb{H}^4$, so $\Confdim(\bdry W_\Gamma) < 3$ \cite[Proposition 8.3, Proposition 8.4]{CarMac22}.
 This is the best upper bound of which we are aware.

 In general, establishing upper bounds on conformal dimension is difficult.
 It would be interesting to have some local control of this quantity.
 For example, our construction of branching graphs to produce high conformal dimension necessarily causes the link topology to explode (see \Cref{lem:branching_implies_nonplanar}).
-One might wonder if containing the link topology constrains the conformal dimension of the boundary: \begin{question} Does there exist a bound $d(g)$ so that if $W_\Gamma$ is a hyperbolic right-angled Coxeter group whose nerve is a closed surface of genus $g$, then the conformal dimension of $\p W_\Gamma$ is at most $d(g)$? \end{question} Bourdon and Kleiner obtain upper bounds on conformal dimension via $\ell_p$--cohomology, but their conditions for Coxeter groups \cite[Corollary~8.1]{bourdonkleiner15} force the group to not be right-angled and to have 1--dimensional nerve.
+One might wonder if containing the link topology constrains the conformal dimension of the boundary:

+\begin{question} Does there exist a bound $d(g)$ such that if $W_\Gamma$ is a hyperbolic right-angled Coxeter group whose nerve is a closed surface of genus $g$, then the conformal dimension of $\p W_\Gamma$ is at most $d(g)$? \end{question}

+Bourdon and Kleiner obtain upper bounds on conformal dimension via $\ell_p$--cohomology, but their conditions for Coxeter groups \cite[Corollary~8.1]{bourdonkleiner15} force the group to not be right-angled and to have 1--dimensional nerve.
 In particular, their results do not apply to \Cref{question:upper_bound}.

 The work of Lafont--Minemyer--Sorcar--Stover--Wells and the examples provided in this paper exhibit families of high-dimensional hyperbolic groups that virtually algebraically fiber and that fall into infinitely many quasi-isometry classes.
 Understanding the homeomorphism type of the boundaries of these groups would be interesting and lies in the context of the following question.